Asymptotic Exceptional Steady States in Dissipative Dynamics

-\emph{Quantum AESS.--} While the above dissipative 3SAT solver is governed by classical dynamics, the analysis of AESS also applies to genuine quantum dynamics.
-To corroborate this, we provide two interesting quantum examples: a modified dissipative 3SAT solver with quantum terms, and a dissipative protocol for preparing the celebrated Affleck–Kennedy–Lieb–Tasaki (AKLT) state \cite{Affleck1987AKLT_model}.
+\emph{Quantum AESS.--} While the above dissipative 3SAT solver is governed by classical dynamics, our arguments for the occurrence of AESS also apply to genuine quantum dynamics.
+To exemplify this case, we consider two quantum models: a modified dissipative 3SAT solver with $H\ne 0$, and a dissipative preparation of the Affleck–Kennedy–Lieb–Tasaki (AKLT) state \cite{Affleck1987AKLT_model}.

-In the modified dissipative 3SAT solver, we add a quantum Hamiltonian $H_X$ to the dissipative dynamics in Eq. \eqref{eq:classical_3SAT}:
+As a modified 3SAT solver, we add a quantum Hamiltonian $H_X$ to Eq. \eqref{eq:classical_3SAT}: